-Vitiligo is a skin condition which causes loss of pigment that results in an irregular white patches on skin.
+Vitiligo is a skin condition which causes loss of pigment that results in irregular white patches on the skin.
 People of all age group can be affected by it

 It is a disease that causes the loss of skin color and form blotches.
-The severity and rate of color loss from vitiligo is uncontrollable.
+The severity and rate of color loss from vitiligo are uncontrollable.
 It can affect the skin on any part of your body.
-It also affect hair, the inside part of the mouth and even the eyes can be affected by this condition.
+It also affects hair, the inside part of the mouth and even the eyes can be affected by this condition.

-Usually , the color of hair, skin and eyes is due to melanin.
-Vitiligo occurs when the cells that produces melanin die or stop functioning.
+Usually, the color of hair, skin, and eyes is due to melanin.
+Vitiligo occurs when the cells that produce melanin die or stop functioning.

-The main sign of vitiligo is loss of color (pigment) that produces light or white colored patches on the skin. generally, the discoloration first appears on sun-exposed areas, like the hands, feet, arms, face and lips.
+The main sign of vitiligo is a loss of color (pigment) that produces light or white colored patches on the skin. generally, the discoloration first appears on sun-exposed areas, like the hands, feet, arms, face, and lips.

 - Loss of pigmentation in Skin causing discoloration

 - whitening or graying of the hair on your scalp, eyelashes, eyebrows or beard (usually before age 35)

 - Loss of pigments in the cells and tissues that line the inside of your mouth and nose (mucous membranes)